How to Prevent Complications and Reduce Side Effects After Bariatric Surgery

-Dr. Fernando Garcia is a leading bariatric surgeon, attracting countless people to his Tijuana weight loss surgery practice because of his reputation for excellent results.
+Our leading bariatric surgeons attract countless people to our Tijuana weight loss surgery practice because of our reputation for excellent results.
 Not only do we take great care considering the surgical procedure, but we also offer insight into bariatric surgery side effects and the long-term goal of wellness.

 We'd like to look at the issue of side effects and complications, and some ways that these can both be managed.